Cz1544252489/Cz1544252489/README.md

 - 👋 Hi, I’m @Cz1544252489
 - 👀 I’m interested in Math. and service tech.
 - 🌱 I’m currently learning Matrix Completion problem.
-- 💞️ I’m looking to collaborate on Matlab and Shell.
+- 💞️ I’m working on Matlab and linux terminal.
-- 📫 Reach me with e-mail 1544252489@qq.com or chenzhuo641182084@gmail.com
+- 📫 Reach me with e-mail 1544252489@qq.com.

 <!---
 Cz1544252489/Cz1544252489 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.